Governance

 Responses

 The Sysmex Group has announced a global compliance code that outlines its commitment to respecting human rights and eliminating discrimination, and is committed to creating a corporate management and work environment that respects the human rights of all stakeholders.
 In addition, our human rights policy stipulates the implementation of human rights due diligence and promotes efforts to prevent and mitigate negative impacts on human rights, not only within the Group but also with external partners involved in the supply chain.
-We have put in place preventive measures to ensure that our business activities are not involved in or complicit with violations of human rights.
-These measures prohibit forced labor and child labor and counter discrimination based on gender, disability status, or racial group.
+We have established preventive frameworks to ensure that our business activities do not contribute to or become complicit in human rights violations, including the prohibition of forced labor and child labor, and the elimination of discrimination based on gender, disability, race, beliefs, and other attributes.

 Threats and opportunities